What instruction is appropriate?

 Visual recognition instruction is required: Irregular words are estimated to make up 10% of the English language.
 Many of these words occur in early reading experience.
 Irregular words need to be taught directly and explicitly.
 Ample exposure and practice is required to strengthen the visual memory "word bank" for irregular words both for reading and spelling.

-Effective reading instruction needs to be implemented by a trained teacher and include:
+The big five, effective reading instruction needs to be implemented by a trained teacher and include:

-Phonics (synthetic and analytic) No experimental/mish-mash phonics!
+Phonics (synthetic) No experimental/mish-mash phonics!

 Accuracy and Fluency